Taking Entries in Person |

 - Miniature, any color, one spike

-- Collection of three, same variety, any size
+- Collection of three, any variety, any size

 SECTION 3 – ANNUALS